awslabs/aws-encryption-sdk-specification/client-apis/decrypt.md

 This operation MAY still succeed as long as it can successfully process the first sequential bytes inputted to it as an encrypted message.

-If any of these steps fails, this oepration MUST falt and indicate a failure to the caller.
+If any of these steps fails, this operation MUST fail and indicate a failure to the caller.

 ### Parse the header